 This definition, over ten years, remains accurate today.
-However, in 1996 this conception could not be realized, as the necessary technologies were not available, in particular the distributed ledger.
+Nevertheless, this vision could not be realized in 1996 due to the fact that the right technologies (distributed ledger) were unavailable.

 In 2008, Bitcoin, the first cryptocurrency appeared, creating the ground for the technology of blockchain, without a decentralized ledger at the time.

 Since it only contains information on the transaction itself, the Bitcoin blockchain –which was the base for developing smart contracts- does not allow concluding a transaction to be prescribed in a new block.

 Five years later, the Ethereum blockchain platform made it possible to use smart contracts in practice, and while the market today offers many platforms that allow using smart contracts, Ethereum remains one of the most widespread.

 A smart contract is a computer program that directly controls the transfer of digital currencies or assets between parties under certain conditions.

 The lingual form used in the smart contract is as “if-then”.
 For example: “if Party A transfers money, then Party B hands over the rights to the apartment”.
 The contract can include two or more participants as individuals or organizations.
 A smart contract automatically executes the transaction once the given conditions are met.
 Furthermore, it ensures that the agreement is adhered to while data encryption ensures the anonymity of the parties to the agreement.